IkhwanAL/towerdefenseterm/README.md

 - Manage to create tower random generated tower placement each time running an app

 - Manage to use Fuzz Testing where it test random activity in specific function in this case i use fuzz testing in Procedural generated road to make sure to detect error early.

+## Future Plan

+- Create UI Interface
+- Create Variant Of Enemy Unit
+- Or Other -> i need time to think again